maxbrokman/SafeQueue/README.md

 A Laravel Queue worker that's safe for use with Laravel Doctrine

+## This package is Abandoned

+Laravel since at least `5.3.15` has effectively removed the option to run a daemonised queue worker.
+While the code still exists it is deprecated and will be removed in the future.

+It appears this decision is due to numerous issues with long running php processes, not limited just to those encountered by doctrine being forced to work with shared state.

+**This package is tested up to Laravel `5.3.9` and will not work on later releases.**

 #### When to use SafeQueue

 - [x] You use Laravel 5